carlesfernandez/oe-gnss-sdr-manifest/README.md

     This copies default configuration information into the ```./build/conf``` directory and sets up some environment variables for OpenEmbedded.
 You may wish to edit the configuration options at this point.
+The default target is ```MACHINE=zedboard-zynq7``` but you can override that defining an environment variable:

+        $ export MACHINE=raspberrypi3

 5. Build an image.